 Calculating the Bandwidth of the Parametric Equalizer

 In his PDF about PEQ filters, RBJ discusses the definition of bandwidth.
 In traditional low-pass and bandpass filters, the -3 dB point is usually the reference for computing bandwidth.
 But since a PEQ filter might have a boost or cut less than 3 dB, such a definition would make no sense.
 To solve this problem, RBJ settles on the "half-gain bandwidth".
 In this definition, the upper and lower frequency points for computing bandwidth are found as the frequencies for which the boost (or cut) in dB is one-half the maximum boost (or cut) in dB.
-For example, for a PEQ with a maximum cut of 2 dB, the upper and lower bandwidth would be found as the two frequencies for which to cut is 1 dB.
+For example, for a PEQ with a maximum cut of 2 dB, the "half-gain bandwidth" would be calculated by finding the two frequencies for which the cut is 1 dB.

 RBJ computes the upper and lower half-gain points and expresses their ratio in octaves, deriving other useful relationships that I won't discuss here.
 When subtracted, his formulas for the half-gain points give the bandwidth in Hz.
 A casual inspection of these formulas gives the impression that the resulting formula for the bandwidth in Hz might be very messy.
 A recent discussion with John Mulcahy, the author of the Room EQ Wizard (REW) measurement software, brought the actual facts of the matter to light.

 John explained to me that his generic PEQ type in REW used RBJ's definition of Q. In the description of the generic PEQ in the REW documentation, a very simple formula for the half-gain bandwidth appears as follows: